10 Subtle Signs of Disease Your Feet Can Reveal

 If the fuzz on your toes suddenly disappears, it could signal poor blood circulation caused by peripheral arterial disease (PAD).
-“Signs of PAD can include decreased hair growth on the feet and ankles, purplish toes, and thin or shiny skin,” says Suzanne Fuchs, DPM, a podiatric surgeon in private practice at Luxe Podiatry in Palm Beach, FL.
+“Signs of PAD can include decreased hair growth on the feet and ankles, purplish toes, and thin or shiny skin,” says Suzanne Fuchs, DPM, a podiatric surgeon in private practice at Luxe Podiatry in Palm Beach, Florida.
 Symptoms are subtle, but doctors can check for a healthy pulse in the foot.
 In severe cases, they may spot PAD on an X-ray.
-“If I take an X-ray of a broken foot, and I see a hardening of the arteries, 99 per cent of the time, the same thing is happening in the heart blood vessels,” says Gary A. Pichney, DPM, a podiatric surgeon of The Institute for Foot and Ankle Reconstruction at Mercy Medical Center in Baltimore.
+“If I take an X-ray of a broken foot, and I see a hardening of the arteries, 99 per cent of the time, the same thing is happening in the heart blood vessels,” says Gary A. Pichney, DPM, a podiatric surgeon.

 You notice: Ulcers that don’t heal

 Uncontrolled glucose levels can damage nerves and cause poor circulation, so blood doesn’t reach all areas of the body, including the feet.
 When blood doesn’t get to a wound caused by, say, irritating shoes, the skin doesn’t heal properly.
 “Many, many people with diabetes are diagnosed first because of foot problems,” says Reid.
 Other signs of diabetes may include persistent tingling or numbness of the feet.
 Ask your doctor about getting your blood sugar levels tested.